 float is limited, so some real values may not be perfectly representable in the floating point form.
 A decimal number 0.2 has the following base-2 representation:

-The overline (technically known as vinculum) indicates forever repeating value.
+The overline (technically known as vinculum) indicates a forever repeating value.
 The 25th and later significant digits of the perfect base-2 scientific representation of that number won’t fit in a

 float and have to be accounted for by rounding the remaining bits.
 The full significand:

 After multiplication by the exponent the resulting number has a different decimal value than the perfect 0.2:

 If we tried rounding the full significand down:

 The resulting number would be equal to:

 No matter what we do, the limited number of bits in the significand prevents us from getting the correct result.
 This explains why some decimal numbers don’t have their exact floating point representation.